New Article · Farm to Furnace: How Coconut Shells Move Across Tamil Nadu, Kerala, and Karnataka · Read Now →

 ● Operational

 Our proprietary co-current carbonization process — an advancement beyond our patent — produces high-grade biocarbon for industrial buyers and biochar powder for agriculture.
-Running at Tumkur since 2024.
-Expanding to 8 plants across Tamil Nadu.
+In commercial production and sales at Tumkur since June 2026.
+Expanding to 8 plants across South India.

 Zero-smoke, NGT compliant